 What happens next

-The maximum period for which an Interim Authority Notice may have effect is 3 months.
+The maximum period for which an interim authority notice may have effect is three months.

 Please read the premises licence approval process for further information about how all applications and changes are processed, including:

 - ALMR - Association of Licensed Multiple Retailers

 - BECTU - Broadcasting, Entertainment, Cinematograph and Theatre Union

 - FLVA - Federation of Licensed Victuallers Associations

 If you want to make a complaint about a licensed premises, please contact us.

 Please also see our review of premises licences.